-According to the literati tradition, the method of learning how to use ink for calligraphy and painting (摹写) was constructed from three hierarchical stages: learning from the old masters (临摹), learning from the depiction of nature (写照), and finally creating mind-inspired paintings (心画).
-Rather than simply copying the masters, the artists were expected to experiment and discover fundamental frames of reference for their future development (Wang 2010; Eva 2015).
-This method of copying a master but not by means of exact imitation can be seen on the top banner's ink paintings.
-When the artist painted the motifs of bamboo and scholar stones, they rarely copied them directly.
+According to literati custom, calligraphy and painting in ink (摹写) had to be learned in three hierarchical stages: by learning from the old masters (临摹), learning through the depiction of nature (写照), and finally, through the creation of mind-inspired paintings (心画).
+Rather than simply copying the masters, however, artists were expected to experiment and discover fundamental frames of reference for their future development (Wang 2010; Eva 2015).
+This method of imitating a master without copying his works exactly can be seen in the ink paintings of the top banner.
+When artists painted motifs such as bamboo and scholar stones, they rarely copied these directly from an existent work.
 Unlike what most of them did with the rest of the painting, almost every ink painting is unique.

-Why, we may wonder, did Tingqua insert such details as changing ink paintings, calligraphy and literati quotes into paintings designed for a Western audience who definitely could not understand or appreciate them?
-One answer may be that he did so because the Chinese population was mostly scornful of the Western style of the China trade painters, and even of all merchants in Canton.
-William Hunter, who visited Canton, writes in 1825: "The occupation of a 'merchant' in China is looked down upon by wealthy land proprietors, by the literati, and by those who have risen to official rank through their own talent" (Hunter 1782).
-Chinese art researcher Mayching Kao explained that using the criteria for traditional painting, Chinese literati critics of Western art arbitrarily considered the Western style of painting not true art: "Literal resemblance to natural objects and over-reliance on technique are the points often criticized" (Kao 1972).
-These feelings became ever more stubborn between the two Opium Wars, and those who cooperated with Westerners could have been regarded as traitors to the Empire (Chu 2008).
-An opium pipe appearing in almost all of the workshop paintings (except for fig. 8) is a reminder of that period.
-Therefore, one may claim, that when Tingqua presented himself and his workshop, he stressed that although he paints in the Western style, he is still a loyal Chinese master.
-Moreover, this is how he could attest to his literati colleagues that he knew Chinese culture even by their own standards, and indicate to them that he was not a simple copy artists learning how to draw, and that he could paint mind-inspired pictures like the supreme artists of the past.
+Why, we may wonder, did Tingqua change ink paintings, or insert details like calligraphy and quotes by literati into paintings designed for a Western audience that could definitely not understand or appreciate them?
+He may have done so because the Chinese population was largely scornful of the Western style practiced by China trade painters and even of Cantonese merchants in general.
+In 1825, William Hunter, who visited Canton, wrote: "The occupation of a 'merchant' in China is looked down upon by wealthy land proprietors, by the literati, and by those who have risen to official rank through their own talent" (Hunter 1782).
+As Chinese art scholar Mayching Kao explained, relying on the criteria of traditional painting, Chinese literati critics of Western art considered its style not that of true art: "Literal resemblance to natural objects and over-reliance on technique are the points often criticized,” wrote Kao (1972).
+Such sentiments became ever more ingrained between the two Opium Wars, when those who cooperated with Westerners would have been regarded as traitors of the Empire (Chu 2008).
+The opium pipe in nearly all the workshop paintings (save fig. 8) is a reminder of this period.
+One may therefore posit that when he presented himself and his workshop, Tingqua underscored the fact that despite painting in the Western manner, he was still loyal to the Chinese tradition.
+Moreover, this is how he could have demonstrated to his literati colleagues that he knew Chinese culture according to their own standards, and indicated to them that he was not simply a copyist learning how to draw, but an artist who could paint mind-inspired pictures as had the supreme ones of the past.

-Compared to his brother – who mastered the Western style and used it exclusively – Tingqua presented his Chinese style with the same care and devotion for details as his Western one.
-In the workshop paintings, two cultures are depicted in different methods of representation but with similar attention.
+Compared to his brother, who mastered the Western style and used it exclusively, Tingqua painted in the Chinese style with the same care and devotion to detail as he did when working in the Western one.
+In the workshop paintings, the two cultures are manifest in the two different methods of representation that he nonetheless used with equal care.

 Spotting the Differences